rileypsmith/DNN-stock-trader/README.md

 the original Transformer network and derivatives from it, but LSTMs are still useful for a variety of tasks.

+In this analysis, LSTMs are used in two different ways, which are discussed below.

+### Auto-regressive LSTM

-In this analysis, LSTMs are used in two different ways.
-The first is to take a sequence of historical price data and use an LSTM to directly predict the next day's asset price.
-Such a model can then be used auto-regressively to predict prices some time in the future, though as we will see, historical prices are not sufficient fo build an accurate model in this fashion.
+The first approach is to take a sequence of historical price data and use an LSTM to directly predict the next day's asset price.
+In this case, the output of the model is a float and the model is trained using mean squared error as a loss function.
+Once trained, this model can then be used auto-regressively to predict prices some time in the future, though as we will see, historical prices are not sufficient fo build an accurate model in this fashion.

+### Classification LSTM

 A second approach is to discretize stock returns over some fixed time horizon and turn the sequence modeling task into a classificaiton task: in this case, the LSTM ingests historical prices and tries to predict which "bin" the stock returns will fall into over the following 'n' days.
+For this analysis, five bins are used, corresponding to stock returns in $(-\inf, -0.03],(-0.03,-0.01],(-0.01,0.01],(0.01,0.03],(0.03,\inf)$.
+The time horizon over which returns are predicted can be anything, but we will compare results for 5 days in the future and 30 days in the future.
 This approach fairs somewhat better than the auto-regressive approach, but is still a terrible basis for trading.